aztfmod/terraform-azurerm-caf/UPGRADE.md

 ## 5.4.0

-Upgrade to 5.4.0 includes support for:
+Upgrade to 5.4.0 includes support azurerm 2.65.0 provider and implements the following changes:
 - Updated georeplications structure for Azure Container Registry configuration file.
 - Updated structure for Azure Front Door configuration file.
 - Updated parameter for Azure Public IP address.
+- Updated RBAC structures that will in-place update RBAC assignement.
+This will create new model RBAC and delete old model RBAC assignments and therefore should not disrupt any operation.

 ### Update for georeplications structure for ACR
 The georeplications argument has replaced georeplication_locations in azurerm 2.57.0.
 Accordingly you need to change the configuration file from